programminghistorian/jekyll/lessons/installing-omeka.md

     wget http://omeka.org/files/omeka-2.4.zip

+Now let’s first make sure we have the `unzip` command:

+    apt-get install unzip

-Now we can unzip the Omeka zip file like this:
+And now we can unzip the Omeka zip file:

     unzip omeka-2.4.zip